Skip to content

 The Master GPT That Did Not Work

-The first instinct was to build one GPT that handled everything: lyrics, video prompts, SEO metadata.
+My first instinct was to build one GPT that handled everything: lyrics, video prompts, SEO metadata.
 Feed it a brief, get a finished asset back.
 It had a lot of problems.

 When a single model is asked to context-switch between writing genre-specific lyrics, describing visual scenes, and formatting search metadata, it gets confused and starts guessing.
 The lyrics would be strong but the video prompt would drift.
 Fix the metadata and the lyrics would break.
 Every adjustment destabilized something else, and the more tasks the model held at once, the more quality degraded across all of them.